Regina Baresi

 Regina Elena Baresi (born 26 September 1991) is a former Italian footballer who played as a striker.

 Early life

-Baresi is the daughter of Giuseppe Baresi, former Inter Milan captain, and niece of Franco Baresi, who played for AC Milan.
+Baresi is the daughter of Giuseppe Baresi, former Inter Milan captain, and niece of Franco Baresi, who captained AC Milan.

 Club career

 After practicing different sports as a child, at the age of 12, Baresi joined the youth team of Inter Milano.
 In 2009, the team was promoted to the first team and soon she became their captain.
 In 2013, she won the Serie A2 championship with the Nerazzurri, obtaining promotion to Serie A; the following year, however, they were unable to avoid the team's immediate relegation.
 For the following four years, therefore, she regularly plays in the cadet series with the Milanese team.

 During the 2018–19 season she became the first captain of the newly formed women's section of Inter Milan, established following the purchase of the sports title from Inter Milano; in the same year she participated in the victory of the Serie B championship and the historic promotion of the Nerazzurri team in Serie A.